h-sarhan/whats_his_face/README.md

 # Next Steps

-1. Get deployment to work
-2. Convert project to a Tensorflow.js/node app
+1. Convert project to a Tensorflow.js/node app
-3. Train on larger dataset
+2. Train on larger dataset
-4. Make a nicer UI
+3. Make a nicer UI
-5. Add the ability to train on custom data from the user
+4. Add the ability to train on custom data from the user
-6. Implement face recognition in real time using (don't even know if this is possible)
+5. Implement face recognition in real time using a webcam (don't even know if this is possible)